Cerebellum-Realtime/Cerebellum-Realtime.github.io/src/pages/case-study.md

    <img
       src="/case-study/photos/buildingCB_ECSCluster.png"
       className="diagram"
-      alt="Architecture Diagram with API Gateway"
-      width="45%"
+      alt="Illustration of two clients connecting to a cluster of servers" width="45%"
    />
-   <figcaption align="center">Figure 4.2: ECS Connections</figcaption>
+   <figcaption align="center">Multi-Server Connections</figcaption>
 </figure>

 While our infrastructure could now automatically scale based on user load, users connected to different servers couldn't communicate with each other.
 Each server maintained its own isolated state and connection data.
 As a result, a user connected to one server wouldn't be able to reach a user connected to a different server.
-This isolation severely impacted the realtime communication functionality of our application, which relied on consistent message delivery across all clients regardless of their server connection.

 We needed a way for data to allow data flow and consistency between our servers.
 We implemented a pub/sub to facilitate this cross-server communication.